All Episodes

 This was all being designed by Russia.

-And they all shared the proceeds from the kickbacks.
+And they all shared the proceeds from the kickbacks, one agent declared in an affidavit.

-And then rather than bring immediate charges, why did Eric Holder, why did the Obama administration for four long years keep the American people and Congress in the dark about this Russian corruption and this deal that ended up giving 20% of America's uranium to Putin and to Russia?
+And then rather than bring immediate charges, why did Eric Holder, why did the Obama administration, for four long years, keep the American people and Congress in the dark about this Russian corruption and this deal that ended up giving 20% of America's uranium to Putin and to Russia?

 And why did they ignore the fact that the Clinton Foundation benefited with literally millions and millions of dollars?

-Because the whole Russian nuclear program here, this this effort of theirs, you know, they have Russian nuclear officials routing millions of dollars to the United States to benefit the Clinton Foundation.
+Because the whole Russian nuclear program here, this effort of theirs, you know, they have Russian nuclear officials routing millions of dollars to the United States to benefit the Clinton Foundation.

-Now we knew that Hillary had to sign off on the Uranium-One deal.
+Now, we knew that Hillary had to sign off on the Uranium One deal.

 We knew that it smelled to high heaven.